POTS in Children With Lyme Disease: A Hidden Autonomic Disorder

 - Autonomic neuropathy

-Focusing only on POTS may cause clinicians to overlook other forms of autonomic dysfunction.
+Focusing only on POTS may cause clinicians to overlook other forms of autonomic dysfunction contributing to persistent pediatric symptoms.

 Autonomic symptoms can interfere with school attendance, concentration, and participation.

-These difficulties are sometimes misinterpreted as anxiety or lack of motivation when the underlying issue is physiologic.
+These difficulties are sometimes misinterpreted as anxiety, poor motivation, school avoidance, or behavioral problems when the underlying issue is physiologic dysregulation.

 Symptoms Often Fluctuate

-Evaluation of POTS in Children With Lyme Disease
+Evaluating POTS Symptoms in Children With Lyme Disease

-Evaluation typically begins with a careful history and measurement of heart rate and blood pressure changes from lying to standing.
+Evaluation typically begins with a careful history of symptoms that worsen when standing, along with measurement of heart rate and blood pressure changes from lying to standing.

-Assessment may also include evaluation for infection, inflammation, and contributing factors.
+Evaluation may also include assessment for infection, inflammation, nutritional contributors, sleep disruption, and overlapping autonomic disorders.

 Management Considerations